carisaelam/writing/README.md

-# writing
+# Writing

-Writing about things I am learning
+Documenting my self-taught coding journey and sharing the insights and lessons I've learned along the way.